birdortyedi/birdortyedi.github.io/_pages/about.md

 * July 21, 2023.
 We are selected as the recipients of Kaggle Awards for [ML Reproducibility Challenge 2022][reprod2022] and rewarded with Google Cloud coupons (10K).
 Also, personally nominated for "Outstanding Reviewer" and rewarded with Google Cloud coupons (5K).

 * April 24, 2023.
 We submitted 2 reproduction reports to [ML Reproducibility Challenge 2022][reprod2022], and one of these reports titled
-["[Re] Exact Feature Distribution Matching for Arbitrary Style Transfer and Domain Generalization"][efdm] was accepted to [ReScience Journal][rescience] Publication.
+"[[Re] Exact Feature Distribution Matching for Arbitrary Style Transfer and Domain Generalization][efdm]" was accepted to [ReScience Journal][rescience] Publication.

 * October 23, 2022.
 We have presented 3 accepted papers as *Oral Presentation* in [Advances in Image Manipulation workshop in conjunction with ECCV 2022][aim22].

 * October 11, 2022.
-A paper titled ["Modeling the Lighting in Scenes as Style for Auto White-Balance Correction"][style-awb] was accepted to
+A paper titled "[Modeling the Lighting in Scenes as Style for Auto White-Balance Correction][style-awb]" was accepted to
 [IEEE/CVF Winter Conference on Applications of Computer Vision (WACV)][wacv23].

 * October 5, 2022.
-Our journal ["[Re] Lifting 2D StyleGAN for 3D-Aware Face Generation"][liftedgan] published in the special edition of [ReScience Journal][rescience] is invited to [the Journal Showcase Poster Session at NeurIPS 2022][nips2022].
+Our journal "[[Re] Lifting 2D StyleGAN for 3D-Aware Face Generation][liftedgan]" published in the special edition of [ReScience Journal][rescience] is invited to [the Journal Showcase Poster Session at NeurIPS 2022][nips2022].

 * September 28, 2022.
-A paper titled ["Generalization to Unseen Viewpoint Images of Objects via Alleviated Pose Attentive Capsule Agreement"][alpaca] was accepted to
+A paper titled "[Generalization to Unseen Viewpoint Images of Objects via Alleviated Pose Attentive Capsule Agreement][alpaca]" was accepted to
 [Neural Computing and Applications][ncaa].

 * May 27, 2022.
 We are organizing a [challenge][ifr-challenge] on Instagram Filter Removal at [AIM2022: Advances in Image Manipulation in conjuction with ECCV2022][aim2022].

 * April 14, 2022.
-A paper titled ["Patch-wise Contrastive Style Learning for Instagram Filter Removal"][cifr] was accepted as *Oral Presentation* to
+A paper titled "[Patch-wise Contrastive Style Learning for Instagram Filter Removal][cifr]" was accepted as *Oral Presentation* to
 [NTIRE2022: New Trends in Image Restoration and Enhancement workshop and challenges on image and video processing in conjunction with CVPR 2022][ntire2022].

 * April 11, 2022.
 We submitted 1 reproduction report to [ML Reproducibility Challenge 2021][reprod2021], and this report titled
-["[Re] Lifting 2D StyleGAN for 3D-Aware Face Generation"][liftedgan] was accepted to [ReScience Journal][rescience] Publication.
+"[[Re] Lifting 2D StyleGAN for 3D-Aware Face Generation][liftedgan]" was accepted to [ReScience Journal][rescience] Publication.

 * March 31, 2022.
 We take the 4th place in "[Night Photography Rendering Challenge][nightimaging]" at [NTIRE2022: New Trends in Image Restoration and Enhancement workshop and challenges on image and video processing